py2ai/py2ai.github.io/_posts/2018-09-13-A-little-introduction-to-TensorFlow.md

 Launching this command will start a local web app on port 6006.
 The reason for choosing this port number is that it is inverted goog of the google:P.

-In next tutorials i will write about building a deep learning model from scratch using tensorflow API.
+In next tutorials I will write about building a deep learning model from scratch using tensorflow API.
 Have a nice day!